jdelman/acrylic/README.md

 A DataTable can always be constructed from a list of dictionaries, where the keys are the column names, or a list of lists, where the first list contains the column names.

+If the first list doesn't contain the column names, you can pass in a `headers=` argument to the constructor.

 If you use `OrderedDict` instead of a standard dictionary, column order will be preserved (and based off of the first row).
 Otherwise, the order will be lost - but you can always reorder columns later.